Site Launch Project: 27 Things to Do Before You Go Live

 Imagine a visitor comes to your website but doesn't really make it, because they've made a misprint in a page URL, or clicked on a bad link on someone else's website.
 The last thing you want this visitor to see is an ugly error warning.

 To prevent this, make sure you've set up a custom 404 page on your website.
-By the way, you'll be hinted by WebSite Auditor if you haven't:
+By the way, you'll be hunted by WebSite Auditor if you haven't:

 If you aren't familiar with PHP and HTML, it might be hard for you to modify the 404.php template or create the page from scratch.
 In that case, you'll have to assign this task to someone skilled.